OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 This test case focuses on hardcoded symmetric cryptography as the only method of encryption.
 Following checks should be performed:

-- identify all instance of symmectric cryptography
+- identify all instance of symmetric cryptography
 - verify if symmetric keys in all identified instances are not hardcoded
 - verify if hardcoded symmetric cryptography is not used as the only method of encryption